|

 measured from an actual washer).

-Main Gear Wheel Sleeve Bearing Roller Retainer Washer.
+Main Gear Wheel Sleeve Bearing Roller Retainer Washer

 This hardened washer has the tendency to fracture.
 Two of the 3